ldutoit/huttoni_pilot/README.md

 ### What are my objectives ?

-My objectives are to assemble and align mitochondria from 4 species so that Kirsten can do phylogenetics trees from them.
+My objectives are to assemble mitochondria from 1 species.
+If needed I'll pull extra data from past species.
+After that, I will estimate how much data is needed for reliable SNP calling.

 The data is Illumina from PCR amplified mitochondria for 4 species.
 I can try to assemble them on their own.
 There is also one extra reference assembly from a collaborator for Micrelencus tesselatus (=Cantharidus.tesselatus.fasta).